 Late Drop Offs

-All late drop offs MUST CALL the camp office (508-958-3739) to be checking in and a staff member will meet you at a designated area to sign your camper in.
+All late drop offs MUST CALL the camp office (508-958-3739) and bring your camper to the camp office to check in.
 It is crucial to make every effort to follow your drop off time.

 EARLY DISMISSAL